tejeshbabu25/DotnetCore_API_EF_SQL_Authen_Author/README.md

 - assuming we had to switch datasource from SQLRegionRepository to InMemory datasource,all we have to do is create a InMemoryRegionRepository
 - Implement IRegionRepository
 - update in program.cs by replacing builder.Services.AddScoped<IRegionRepository, SQLRegionRepository>() with builder.Services.AddScoped<IRegionRepository, InMemoryRegionRepository>();

+- Implemeted all methods using Repository Design Pattern